Imprimatur (novel): Style and literary models

-Some literary critics have suggested that the book recalls many elements of the traditional detective novel, such as those featuring Sherlock Holmes and Dr Watson; or a murder-mystery by Agatha Christie.
-Or furthermore a “swashbuckler” set in the baroque age reminiscent of “The Three Musketeers” by Alexander Dumas or Jules Verne.
+A number of literary critics have suggested that the book recalls elements of the traditional detective novel, such as those featuring Sherlock Holmes; or a murder-mystery set by Agatha Christie.
+Or perhaps set in the baroque age reminiscent of “The Three Musketeers” by Alexandre Dumas or Jules Verne.

 Elsewhere, comparisons with the group of characters inhabiting the inn have been drawn with the model used successfully by authors such as Geoffrey Chaucer and Charles Dickens.
 The authors themselves have stressed the influence of the Italian philosophical novel of the 19th century, Alessandro Manzoni's The Betrothed.
 Noting that Boccaccio divides his narrative up into days in The Decameron, as well as in the Germanic Bildungsroman.

-Background and controversy
+Controversy sparked by the novel

+The publication of the novel proved highly controversial in Italy - Monaldi and Sorti claim they found themselves subsequently blacklisted because of the claims made in the book around the role of the papacy in particular.
 Although the story itself is fiction, many of the persona and events are not.
-The book is based on research by Monaldi and Sorti, who researched information from 17th-century manuscripts and published works concerning the siege of Vienna, the plague and Atto Melani.

-In an appendix to the book are listed and examined a number of new historical sources discovered by the authors in the Vatican Archive and the Public Record Office of Rome – previously unknown to modern historians, and confirming the theory of a secret agreement between William III and Innocent XI.
-They called upon scholars and professional historians to deepen this research based on the unearthed material.
+The authors claimed to have researched information from 17th-century manuscripts and published works concerning the siege of Vienna and provided an appendix of historical references are listed Rome to support the idea of a secret agreement between William III and Innocent XI.